 • Top Tether: the Top Tether belt is guided over the back of the rear seat and attached to an anchor point with a hook.
-Anchor points are located at the back of the rear seat backrest on the boot side "" 2 page 31.
+Anchor points are located at the back of the rear seat backrest on the boot side and on the lower part of the passenger seat's backrest this type of seat you should also consult the list of approved vehicles for this assembly, available in the instructions for child restraint systems.

+🔁 page 31.
 The rings for retaining the Top Tether belt are marked with an anchor symbol.

 • Support bracket: some child seats rest on the floor of the vehicle with a support bracket.
 The support bracket prevents the child seat from tipping forward in the event of impact.
-Child seats fitted with a support bracket should only be used in the passenger seat and side rear seats "" A. For the assembly of this type of seat you should also consult the list of approved vehicles for this assembly, "
+Child seats fitted with a support bracket should only be used in the passenger seat and side rear seats " ▲.
+For the assembly of